apiaryio/api-blueprint/API Blueprint Specification.md

 	FORMAT: 1A

 <a name="APINameOverviewSection"></a>
 ### 4.2.
-API Name Section
+API Name & Overview Section
 **Optional**.
 Name of the API in the form of a Markdown header.

 This section is **recognized** as the **first** Markdown header in your document.
 Its content is considered to be your **API name**.

 This section can contain **further Markdown-formatted content**.
-If content is provided it is considered to represent the API description.
+If content is provided it is considered to represent the API overview / description.

 This section **does not include** any **other sections**.